Your cart

 Previously, Charles was a Director at Te Papa Tongarewa Museum of New Zealand (2016-19), Professor of Indigenous Development, and Director of Ngā Pae o te Māramatanga, at the University of Auckland (2009-2014) and Director of Graduate Studies and Research at Te Wānanga-o-Raukawa, Ōtaki (1994-2002).
 Charles has received numerous awards for his ground-breaking work in mātauranga Māori and indigenous knowledge.
 He has been a Fulbright Scholar (2001), a Winston Churchill Fellow (2001) and a Resident at the Rockefeller Study and Conference Centre, Bellagio, Italy (2004).
 From 2011 to 2014, Charles was a Visiting Fellow at the University of London (programme entitled ‘Indigeneity in the Contemporary World: Performance, Politics, Belonging’ lead by Prof Helen Gilbert).

-Charles has published six books and ten monographs - all on aspects of mātauranga Māori and iwi histories and traditions – the most recent being Te Ngākau (2009), a text in Māori on the nature of knowledge and knowing.
+Charles has published a number of books and monographs - all on aspects of mātauranga Māori and iwi histories and traditions – the most recent being The Springs of Rangiātea, an easy-to-use introduction to mātauranga Māori.
 Charles is a graduate of the Victoria University of Wellington School of Music having completed studies in music composition under David Farquhar, Jack Body and Ross Harris in 1986.
 He also completed a doctorate in theatre and film studies from Victoria University, under Phil Mann, in 1998.

 Composed (24)